Moscow tightens restrictions as infections, deaths soar

 The nonworking period, which includes a two-day state holiday, should help limit the spread by keeping people out of offices and off crowded public transportation.
 The government also urged local authorities to restrict access to restaurants, theaters and other entertainment venues during the period.

-Putin said that in some regions where the situation is the most threatening, he said the nonworking period could start as early as Saturday and be extended past Nov.
+Putin said that in some regions where the situation is the most threatening, the nonworking period could start as early as Saturday and be extended past Nov.
 7.

-Until now, the Kremlin ruled out a nationwide lockdown like the one early in the pandemic that dealt a heavy blow to the economy and sapped Putin’s popularity, instead empowering regional authorities to decide on local restrictions.
+The Kremlin has ruled out a nationwide lockdown like the one early in the pandemic that dealt a heavy blow to the economy and sapped Putin’s popularity.
+Authorities have instead allowed regional authorities to decide on local restrictions.

 Many of Russia’s 85 regions already have restricted attendance at large public events and introduced digital codes proving vaccination or past illness for access to restaurants, theaters and other venues.
 Some have made vaccinations compulsory for certain public servants and people over 60.